Few are aware of

 foreigners could have been allowed to do as much as The

-Beatles did in America for the whole world?
+Beatles did in America for peace in world?
 I also wonder

 if there is any other place in the world where one